Shinetaku/DotNet-Core-SteelToe-Workshop/Session-01/Lab-04/README.md

 We now have the route with URL prefix 'fortunetellerservice' going to 2 different apps.
 The amount of traffic going to each app is proportionate to the number of instances for each app.
 The original app fortune-teller-services has 3 instances, while the fortune-teller-services-version2 has only 1 instance.
 Therefore ~70% of the traffic will continue to go to the original app and ~30% will go to the version 2 app.

 ## Associate the Version 2 with Autoscaling
-1. Remembering your new skills for autoscaling an app go to the Development space home page, choose Services, and Bind the Autoscaling service to the fortune-teller-services-version2 app.
+1. Remembering your new skills for autoscaling an app; go to the Development space home page, choose Services, and bind the Autoscaling service to the fortune-teller-services-version2 app.
 2. Click the 'manage' link for the Autoscaler service and set a minimum of 3 maximum of 5 instances, and enable the service.

 ## About This